rongqingpin/Cheatsheets/ANSYS.md

     - `surface integrals`: Check volume flow rate, etc., should match
     - `fluxes`: can check mass conservation (blank value = 0)
 - `File` - `Export` - `Solution Data` to freeze & refer back to

+#### CFD-Post
+1. Click to open `results` from workbench
+    - check 'keep current cases loaded' to view multiple solutions in the same graph
+3. Click `contour` / `vector` / `chart` / other plots on toolbar; choose location, variable, range & no. of contour levels
+    - To get a mirror image around axis of symmetry, go to `outline` - `user locations and plots` - `default transform`, deselect 'instancing info from domain', check 'apply rotation' / 'apply reflection' & choose appropriate settings if needed
+    - To change axis scaling (default is axis equal), go to `view` - `apply scale`
+    - To show distribution along certain line, click `location` - `line` on toolbar; then add that location in the created plot (such as 'vector'); use ctrl & select, when multiple locations are needed
+    - Under `chart`, use `export` to save the data used for graph
+4. To inspect specific location, click `probe` from the toolbar, then click on the graph
+5. To view 3D volume: `volume rendering` from the toolbar or toolbar - `location` - `volume`
+    - can select 'isovolume' to view by thresholding